medic/medic-docs/development/docs-style-guide.md

 ## Language

-Documentation for Medic Mobile and Community Health Toolkit projects is written is American English.
+Documentation for Medic Mobile and Community Health Toolkit projects is written in American English.

 ## General guidelines and best practices